Azure/bicep/docs/installing.md

 ### Install and manage via Azure CLI (easiest)

-If you already have the latest version of Az CLI installed (v2.20.0 or later), the Bicep CLI will be automatically be installed when a command that depends on it is executed (`az bicep ...` or `az deployment ... -f *.bicep`).
+If you already have the latest version of Az CLI installed (v2.20.0 or later), the Bicep CLI will automatically be installed when a command that depends on it is executed (`az deployment ... -f *.bicep` or `az bicep ...`).

-You can also manually install using the built-in commands:
+You can also manually install the CLI using the built-in commands:

 ```bash
 az bicep install